SPF-OST/optihood/docs/guide/defining_an_energy_network.rst

 profiles
 ^^^^^^^^

-The paths to CSV files containing demand profiles, weather data and electricity impact data are to be given in this excel sheet.
+The paths to CSV files containing demand profiles, weather data are to be given in this excel sheet.
+If building model is chosen, then path to building model specific data (fitting parameters and internal heat gains from occupancy) is also specified here.

 .. image:: ./resources/scenario_profiles.png
       :width: 500